-After his stage time on the Toronto stage, he starred alongside past cast members O’Hara, Martin, and Short in SCTV.
-Additional cast members included John Candy, Joe Flaherty, Harold Ramis, and more.
-The show ran from 1976 to 1984, where Levy created a variety of characters, and impersonated many celebrities.
-Original characters included a dimwitted newscaster, a dream interpreter, a used car salesman, and many more.
-Celebrity impersonations included Alex Trebek, Sean Connery, Henry Kissinger, Milton Berle, James Caan, Neil Sedaka, and more.
+After his stage time on the Toronto stage, Levy starred alongside fellow alums Catherine O’Hara, Martin, and Short in SCTV, a show where Levy impersonated a wide range of celebrities and created a variety of iconic characters, including Woody Tobias Jr., Dr. Ernest Bruter, and Bobby Bittman.
 For his work on SCTV, he won an Emmy for Outstanding Writing in 1982 and 1983.
 In 2002, SCTV was inducted into the Canadian Walk of Fame.

-Since the end of SCTV, Levy has remained busy in supporting roles across both television and film.
-He has had film roles in Armed and Dangerous, The Man, National Lampoon’s Vacation, Splash, Father of the Bride, American Pie, Finding Dory, and more, along with writing and performing in Waiting For Guffman, Best in Show, A Mighty Wind, and For Your Consideration.
+Levy ishas had film roles in Armed and Dangerous, The Man, National Lampoon’s Vacation, Splash, Father of the Bride, Finding Dory, and American Pie, where his turn as “Jim’s Dad” introduced him to a new generation of fans.
+His collaborations with Christopher Guest include the comedy gems Waiting For Guffman, Best in Show, A Mighty Wind, and For Your Consideration.
 For A Mighty Wind, Levy won a Grammy Award and a New York Film Critics Choice Award.
-His television roles are abundant, and he has been involved in a number of variety specials with Martin Short, along with Billy Crystal’s Don’t Get Me Started.
+His television roles are also abundant, and he has been involved in a number of variety specials with Martin Short, along with Billy Crystal’s Don’t Get Me Started.
 He also co-created, writes, and stars in Schitt’s Creek with Catherine O’Hara.